 What is FORTIFIED Roof™?

-The entry-level FORTIFIED designation was modified to focus more directly on strengthening roofs effective April 1, 2019.
+This is the entry-level FORTIFIED designation which was modified to focus more directly on strengthening roofs, effective April 1, 2019.

 What do the designation certificates look like?